scarletbright/avalanche-docs/docs/v1.0/en/tutorials/non-fungible-token-pt-1.md

 Addresses[0]: 3c b7 d3 84 2e 8c ee 6a 0e bd 09 f1 fe 88 4f 68 61 e1 b2 9c
 ```

-Note that the `TypeID` is `00 00 00 0a` which is the correct type id for an [NFT Mint Output](../references/avm-transaction-serialization.md/#nft-mint-output).
+Note that the `TypeID` is `00 00 00 0a` which is the correct type id for an NFT Mint Output.
 Also note that the `GroupID` is `00 00 00 00`.
-This `GroupID` was created based on the number of `MinterSet`s which I passed in to `avm.createNFTAsset`.
+This `GroupID` was created based on the number of `MinterSets` which I passed in to `avm.createNFTAsset`.

 ## Mint the Asset

 Now that we have an NFT family and a group for the single `MinterSet` we&rsquo;re able to mint some NFTs to the group.
-To do that we call `avm.mintNFT` and pass in the following parameters.
+To do that we call [avm.mintNFT](../api/avm/#avmmintnft) and pass in the following parameters.

+### Method

+* `avm.mintNFT`

+### Parameters

 * `assetID` is the ID of the NFT we&rsquo;re creating more of.
 * `payload` is an arbitrary CB58 encoded payload of up to 1024 bytes.
 In [Part 2](./non-fungible-token-pt-2) we&rsquo;ll explore creating a protocol around the NFT payload.
-For this tutorial I have encoded the string "AvalancheJS"
+For this tutorial I have encoded the string "AVA Labs".
 * `to` is the address that will receive the newly minted NFT.
 Replace `to` with an address your user controls so that later you&rsquo;ll be able to send some of the newly minted NFT.
 * `from` are the addresses that you want to use for this operation.
 If omitted, uses any of your addresses as needed.
 * `changeAddr` is the address any change will be sent to.
 If omitted, change is sent to one of the addresses controlled by the user.
 * `username` must be a user that holds keys giving it permission to mint more of this NFT.
 That is, it controls at least *threshold* keys for one of the minter sets we specified above.
 * `password` is the valid password for `username`

+### Response

+* `txID` is the transaction ID.
+* `changeAddr` in the result is the address where any change was sent.

 ```json
 curl -X POST --data '{